ntoles/tristan-wiki/index.md

 ## Latest on `Tristan-MP v2`

 `Tristan-MP v2` is the second (arguably third) reincarnation of the most awesome astroplasma particle-in-cell code in the world written in Fortran 90.
+If you would like to learn more about the code structure, compilation process, or how to build a user file from scratch, feel free to read through this wiki.

-If you would like to learn more about the code structure, compilation rules, or how to build a user file, feel free to read through this wiki.
+_Disclaimer for the closed v2 version_.
+This wiki contains the most up-to-date info only for the `master` branch.
+Some of the new features added to the `dev/main` branch might not be documented yet.
+However, as soon as they are pushed to the `master` -- their documentation will immediately appear here.

 ### Recent updates